 Each time you grocery shop, include these 4 veggie items on your shopping list.
 Nearly every home should include these on their shopping lists and incorporate into cooking.
 I see no reason (other than allergies, but I haven’t heard of anyone being allergic to any of these!) why you can’t!
 Buy sustainable food and buy smart!

-- Head of Romaine Lettuce (re-grow by cutting of end and submerging tip in shallow water)
+- Heads of lettuce (re-grow by cutting of end and submerging tip in shallow water)

 - Stalk of celery (re-grow by cutting of end and submerging in shallow water)